Reava/Template-Single-Package/README.md

   * Choose a fitting repository name and description.
   * Set the visibility to 'Public'.
 You can also choose 'Private' and change it later.
   * You don't need to select 'Include all branches.'
-* Clone this repository locally using Git.
+* Clone this repository locally using Git into an adequately named package folder in the unity project of your choice (for ex: "com.yourname.template")
   * If you're unfamiliar with Git and GitHub, [visit GitHub's documentation](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources) to learn more.
-* Add the folder to Unity Hub and open it as a Unity Project.
+* Open the new folder in your file explorer
-* After opening the project, wait while the VPM resolver is downloaded and added to your project.
+* Edit the source.json and package.json file with any text editor of your choice to fill in the info
-  * This gives you access to the VPM Package Maker and Package Resolver tools.
+* Edit the lines 7 to 9 in release.yml in the .GitHub/workflows folder of your new package with the same info

 ## 🚇 Migrating Assets Package
 Full details at [Converting Assets to a VPM Package](https://vcc.docs.vrchat.com/guides/convert-unitypackage)